ArielZada/DayTwo/README.md

 2) type npm install
 3) type npm start

-on "textFiles" folder we can find the instructions and postman collection to send requests add data to the project:
+on "textFiles" folder we can find the instructions and postman collection to send requests. password to mongodb should be added to process.env.MONGODB_PASSWORD add data to the project:

 1) add superHero: